developermauricio/naturalconexion/wp-content/plugins/woo-product-feed-pro/readme.txt

 Contributors: jorisverwater,supportadtribes,evavangelooven
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: Google Shopping Feed, Facebook feed, Facebook catalog feed, WooCommerce Product Feed, Product Feed, Bing Shopping Feed, Bing Product Feed, Google Merchant Feed, Skroutz, Google Product Feed, Pinterest, Idealo, Pixels, Conversion API
+Tags: Google Shopping Feed, Meta feed, Facebook feed, Facebook catalog feed, WooCommerce Product Feed, Product Feed, Bing Shopping Feed, Bing Product Feed, Google Merchant Feed, Skroutz, Google Product Feed, Twitter, Pinterest, Idealo, Pixels, Conversion API
 Requires at least: 4.5
-Tested up to: 6.1
+Tested up to: 6.2
-Stable tag: 12.0.9
+Stable tag: 12.6.2

 == Description ==

-Generate WooCommerce product feeds for all your marketing channels, such as Google Shopping (merchant center), Facebook, Remarketing, Bing Ads, Billiger.de, Pricerunner, Skroutz and many more.
+Generate WooCommerce product feeds for all your marketing channels, such as Google Shopping (merchant center), Meta, Facebook, Remarketing, Bing Ads, Billiger.de, Pricerunner, Skroutz and many more.
 Next to custom feeds there are over 100 pre-defined templates included for marketplaces, comparison shopping engines and search engines.
 This plugin provides high-quality product feed for Google Shopping and many many more.

 = Why choose this plugin? =
 Simply because this is the most complete plugin offering support for an unlimited number of products and feeds, including features such as category- & field-mapping and advanced, rule-based, filtering and product variables support.
 Next to creating product feeds this plugin also add's pixels and conversion API (CAPI) and Google Dynamic Remarketing pixel to your website and makes sure they are aligned with your feeds.